arkq/bluez-alsa/doc/bluealsad.8.rst

     With this option, **bluealsad** will request such a device uses only 44.1 kHz sample rate.

---a2dp-volume
-    Enable native A2DP volume control.
-    By default **bluealsad** will use its own internal scaling algorithm to attenuate the volume.
-This option disables that internal scaling and instead passes the volume change request to the A2DP device.
-    This feature can also be controlled during runtime for individual PCMs via the BlueALSA D-Bus API or by the BlueALSA ALSA plugins; and if so the changed setting will be remembered.
-See `Volume control`_ in the **NOTES** section below for more information.
-    Note that this feature might not work with all Bluetooth headsets.

 --sbc-quality=MODE
     Set SBC encoder quality.
     Default value is **high**.